SceloNkabinde-95/shakespeare-story-generator/README.md

 3. Create an html webpage for generating a story at a click of a button (or buttons).

 4. Use results of transition matrices in an algorithm that generates random stories.

-5. Put it all together and test and update as needed.

 # Summarizing the phases of the project